-If the propane supplier providing your leased propane tank chooses not to publicly post their current propane price per gallon for customer comparison, contact your supplier and request an e-mail, voice-mail or fax 24 to 48 hours before each future delivery providing advance notification of your propane price per gallon.
+If the propane supplier providing your leased propane tank chooses not to publicly post their current propane price per gallon for customer comparison, contact your supplier and request an e-mail, voice-mail, text message, or fax 24 to 48 hours before each future delivery providing advance notification of your propane price per gallon.
 This will give you the opportunity to compare your supplier’s current propane price per gallon to the cost of propane and other local suppliers to ensure that it is competitive before each future delivery.

 If your supplier is unable to provide 24 to 48 hour advance price per gallon notification before each delivery, contact your supplier and request that your delivery status be changed from “automatic fill delivery” to “will-call delivery”.
 This simply means that it becomes your responsibility to check your tank gauge and contact your supplier to order a propane fill when the tank level reaches a certain level – typically in the 20% to 30% full range.
 At the time that you contact your supplier to order your will-call delivery, simply ask your supplier for your propane price per gallon that will apply to your requested delivery.
 The next step is to complete your price comparison process as noted above.
 If you have any questions or concerns regarding your propane price per gallon, contact your propane supplier prior to your delivery.